 The conduit pathway is the infrastructure in which PGE conductors will be installed to bring primary voltage to a transformer and secondary voltage from a transformer to the meter gear and service.
-Conduit requirements are detailed in section 6.5 Conduit Requirements and ESR section 6.3.2 Conduit Sweeps and Pull Lines.
+Conduit requirements are detailed in section 6.5 Conduit Requirements and the ESR, Chapter 6, Underground Requirements.